 While there are no campgrounds to speak of in the northern Outer Banks communities of Corolla, Duck or Southern Shores, visitors who want to explore the northern and central Outer Banks have plenty of options in Kitty Hawk.

 The area is home to a half dozen privately run campgrounds which are located throughout the town.
 Campers have the option of staying on the borders of the Kitty Hawk Woods Coastal Reserve at two campsites which offer electrical and water hook-ups, as well as public bathrooms.
 These campgrounds offer both sandy and shaded sites for more privacy, and can accommodate trailers, small RVs and tents.
+Check out the Preserve at Kitty Hawk Woods RV and Adventure Bound Campground for more information.

 On the oceanside, a small number of RV and trailer parks can be found along the Beach Road.
 With fantastic beach access and reasonable rates, even in the height of summer, these parks are ideal for RV owners who want to be close to the Atlantic Ocean, but also have easy access to gift shops, restaurants, and the central Outer Banks attractions.